-Being stressed and angled for minutes, my elbow pit had started to feel uncomfortable.
+Being stressed and angled for minutes, my elbow pit started to feel uncomfortable.
 My palms were itching too, yet I couldn’t let go of my grip.
 I could also feel my calf and feet trembling, but resting them was not among the choices.

 For some reasons, commuting was pretty difficult on that part of Samar on Holy Week.
 I was hanging at the back of the jeepney, breaking a leg, while on my way to Allen from Calbayog’s Maguino-o Pier.
-Since I shared a space of the narrow metal extension with another passenger, my torment did not end there.
+Since I shared space of the narrow metal extension with another passenger, my torment did not end there.
 I had to maintain a firm clutch to survive that trip.

 The unhindered summer sun, too, wasn’t convincing at all.

 Though every road bump inflicts me pain, it ironically excited me.
 I loved the feeling of being abruptly tossed.
 The weight drag on every curve maneuver felt good too.
 It wasn’t all about commuting misfortune after all.